ryantaylor1312/MatriX_Docs/README.md

 ➤ Mention the bot to know it's prefix.

 ➤ It's default prefix is $ but you can customize it as per your needs.

 ➤ There are many features like moderation, fun, games, utilities, music, etc.

+➤ Under the moderation group, it has commands like ban member, kick member, clear messages, etc.

+➤ In the music group, it has all sort of commands necessary to present in a basic music bot.
+The plus point of our bot is it has high quality sound with very less audio distortion.

+➤ Now regarding utilities, we have trivia utilities like question alerts, game alerts and pre-built accuracy commands.

 ➤ Many more will be added in future.
 It is still under development.

 ➤ We will try to make it more useful and user-friendly.

 ➤ You can join our support server.